What Are the Advantages of a Heat Pump Water Heater?

 Other Less Conventional Types of Hot Water Heaters

-• Tankless water heaters heat water on demand as it flows through the small, wall-mounted unit, doing away with the bulky storage tank and inefficient standby heat loss.
+- Tankless water heaters heat water on demand as it flows through the small, wall-mounted unit, eliminating the need for the bulky storage tank and wasteful standby heat loss.

 How to Know You Need a New Water Heater